Tushar00728/DSA/README.md

 * longestconssub.cpp - Program to find longest consecutive sequence - O(n)
 * ndivk.cpp - Given an array of size n and a number k, find all elements that appear more than n/k times - O(n)
 * maxprofittwo.cpp - Maximum profit by buying and selling a share at most twice - O(n)
-* subset.cpp - Find whether an array is subset of another array | Added Method 5
+* subset.cpp - Find whether an array is subset of another array - O(m+n)